sukykaur/AzureGDPR/AnalyticsOverview.md

 ## Deployment Architecture
 The following section details the deployment and implementation elements.

+**Azure Event Grid**
+[Azure Event Grid](https://docs.microsoft.com/en-us/azure/event-grid/overview) allows customers to easily build applications with event-based architectures.
+Users select the Azure resource they would like to subscribe to, and give the event handler or webhook an endpoint to send the event to.
+Customers can secure webhook endpoints by adding query parameters to the webhook URL when creating an Event Subscription.
+Azure Event Grid only supports HTTPS webhook endpoints.
+Azure Event Grid allows customers to control the level of access given to different users to do various management operations such as list event subscriptions, create new ones, and generate keys.
+Event Grid uses Azure's Role Based Access Check (RBAC).

+**Azure Functions**
+[Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) is a server-less compute service that enables users to run code on-demand without having to explicitly provision or manage infrastructure.
+Use Azure Functions to run a script or piece of code in response to a variety of events.

+**Azure Machine Learning**
+[Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/preview/) is a data science technique that allows computers to use existing data to forecast future behaviors, outcomes, and trends.

+**Data Catalog**:
+[Data Catalog](https://docs.microsoft.com/azure/data-catalog/data-catalog-what-is-data-catalog) makes data sources easily discoverable and understandable by the users who manage the data.
+Common data sources can be registered, tagged, and searched for personal data.
+The data remains in its existing location, but a copy of its metadata is added to Data Catalog, along with a reference to the data source location.
+The metadata is also indexed to make each data source easily discoverable via search and understandable to the users who discover it.

 ### Virtual Network
 This reference architecture defines a private virtual network with an address space of 10.0.0.0/16.